Pioneers in retirement villages

 Retirement village growth plans accelerated

 The original concept has moved on and now many villages include a range of care services, from domiciliary care and assisted living for independent residents through to specialist residential, nursing and dementia care homes.
+Our care services are managed and delivered by our specialist care partners HC-One.

 Retirement Villages’ developments have consistently won recognition within the industry, receiving national accolades at all the major property events as well as prizes for their outstanding landscaping and gardens.
-The company’s expertise in care continues to be acknowledged with a number of staff nominated for national awards.

 The business does not rest on its laurels though.
 Further investment in existing villages and exciting plans for new locations across the country continue apace.